g-tiwari/Serenity-Demo/README.md

 Now you are good to go

-# TODO: Need to mention the addeded advantages of Serenity
+# TODO: Need to mention the added advantages of Serenity